-Access control for working in close proximity to a pressurized COPV (< MEOP/10) should be controlled and authorized by the jurisdictional authority.
+Access control for working close to a pressurized COPV (<MEOP/10) should be controlled and authorized by the jurisdictional authority.
 Hazard Warning signs shall be displayed near the COPV to warn personnel of the impact sensitivity and the potential burst hazard of the COPV.
-ICP procedures for COPV pressurized to < MEOP/10 should require inventoried and tethered tools.
+ICP procedures for COPV pressurized to <MEOP/10 should require inventoried and tethered tools.

-Torque or leverage tool operations within close proximity to the COPV should be performed under procedural control with 100 percent QA surveillance.
+Torque or leverage tool operations close to the COPV should be performed under procedural control with 100% QA surveillance.

 Scuff-protective materials in the form of high-density Ensolite foam or equivalent should be used to reduce the potential for false positive impact indications resulting from small tool scuffs and abrasions.
-Period inspections by trained and certified NDE inspectors should be performed prior to the installation of scuff-protective materials and after the removal thereof.
+Periodic inspections by trained and certified NDE inspectors should be performed prior to the installation of scuff-protective materials and after the removal thereof.